People in our Supply Chain

 This is because we want to increase the time a product is used and to address the textile waste issues within UK.
 We also hope that through our clothes recycling programme we can help raise funds for Cancer Research UK.

-As we are trialling our recycling scheme in October, we hope this will develop and become a permanent feature that we will be able to offer.
+As we have already successfully trialled our recycling scheme in October, we hope this will develop and become a permanent feature we will be able to offer.